Bo Horvat: New York Islanders (2023–present)

 On January 30, 2023, Horvat's nine-season tenure with the Canucks came to an end when he was traded to the New York Islanders, in exchange for Anthony Beauvillier, Aatu Räty and a conditional first-round pick in 2023.
 He was in the midst of a career-best goal-scoring season; he had already matched his career high of 31 goals set in the previous season through only 49 games at the time he was traded.
 Prior to the trade, he was named to his second All-Star Game as a member of the Canucks.
 Despite playing for an Eastern Conference team by then, he still represented the Pacific Division.
 He switched from jersey number 53 to 14 upon his arrival in New York, as 53 was already being worn by Casey Cizikas.
 On February 5, Horvat signed an eight-year, $68 million contract extension with the Islanders.
 On February 7, he scored his first goal with the Islanders in a 4–0 win over the Seattle Kraken.

+On September 14, 2026, Horvat was named the 16th captain in franchise history, succeeding Anders Lee.

 International play

 Horvat was a member of Team Ontario's under-16 team at the 2011 Canada Winter Games.
 Scoring a team-leading nine points (four goals and five assists) in six games, he helped Ontario to a fourth-place finish.
 The following year, he captained Team Ontario at the 2012 World U-17 Hockey Challenge to a bronze medal.
 He scored four goals and seven points in six games, including a goal and an assist in the bronze medal game against Sweden.
-The same year, he was named an alternate captain for Team Canada's under-18 team at the 2012 Ivan Hlinka Memorial Tournament.
+The same year, he was named an alternate captain for Canada under-18 team at the 2012 Ivan Hlinka Memorial Tournament.
 With two goals and four points in five games, he helped Canada to a gold medal.

-During his third OHL season, Horvat was named to Canada's under-20 team for the 2014 World Junior Championships in Malmö, Sweden.
+During his third OHL season, Horvat was named to Canada junior team for the 2014 World Junior Championships.
 After beginning the tournament in an offensive role, centring a line with Connor McDavid and Sam Reinhart, he finished on Canada's checking line and earned praise from head coach Brent Sutter for his defensive play.
 In seven games, he recorded a goal and three points as Canada ranked fourth.

-In 2015, the Vancouver Canucks had the option of loaning Horvat to Team Canada for the World Juniors, but instead chose to retain him in the NHL.
+In 2015, the Canucks had the option of loaning Horvat to the national team for the World Junior Championships, but instead chose to retain him in the NHL.

-On April 12, 2018, Horvat was named to Team Canada's senior team to compete at the 2018 IIHF World Championship.
-Horvat was also named in 2025 to Team Canada to compete at the 2025 IIHF World Championship.
+On April 12, 2018, Horvat was named to Canada senior team to compete at the 2018 World Championship.
+Horvat was also named in 2025 to the national team to compete at the 2025 World Championship.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.